StudioSixPlusOne/rack-modules/README.md

 A monophonic in, polyphonic out shift register

-This is still in an early beta phase, following recent interal discussions the dual function will be removed to be replaced with probability controls
+This is still in an early beta phase, following recent interal discussions the dual function will be removed to be replaced with probability controls.

 ### Eva

 ![Eva screenshot](images/Eva.png)

-A utility mixer with attenuverter
+A utility mixer with attenuverter.

-This is still in beta, with additions planned
+This is still in beta, with additions planned.